hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 ---------------------------------

-To execute a batch on the Batch service rather than locally, first construct a :class:`.BatchBackend` object with a valid billing project name.
-Next, pass the :class:`.BatchBackend` object to the :class:`.Batch` constructor with the parameter name `backend`.
+To execute a batch on the Batch service rather than locally, first construct a :class:`.ServiceBackend` object with a valid billing project name.
+Next, pass the :class:`.ServiceBackend` object to the :class:`.Batch` constructor with the parameter name `backend`.

 An example of running "Hello World" on the Batch service rather than locally is shown below.